 I never asked him why he left me in the first place, but I acknowledged his disappearance and he gave me a vague answer about family problems.
 I don’t mind not having the answers since nothing he could have said could justify the way he left, but the lack of an explanation left me just as confused and hurt as before.

 This experience was a huge wake up call for me.
 I have a habit of letting people who have hurt me back into my life.
-I think that’s just who I am – I tend to see the best in people and I like to believe that people can change, but the reality is that some people will hurt you over and over again if you let them.
+That’s just who I am – I tend to see the best in people and I like to believe that people can change, but the reality is that some people will hurt you over and over again if you let them.
 It’s up to you and only you to protect yourself from such people.

 I don’t mind being single.
 In fact I’m beginning to enjoy it.
 I’m finally learning how to be happy on my own and it feels great.